 - Description: Optional user-provided description text.

-- Platform: A drop-down menu for choosing the type of the mitigation platform from the various platform types supported by Kentik Detect (e.g. Radware, Cloudflare Magic Transit, RTBH, A10 TPS, or Flowspec).
+- Mitigation Type: A drop-down menu for choosing the type of the mitigation platform from the various platform types supported by Kentik Detect (e.g. Radware, Cloudflare Magic Transit, RTBH, A10 TPS, or Flowspec).

-Note: This list includes all supported types, which may include types to which your organization does not actually have access (i.e. if you do not have an A10 or Radware mitigation system).
+- This list includes all supported types, which may include types to which your organization does not actually have access (i.e. if you do not have a Radware, Cloudflare, or A10 mitigation system).
 Kentik Detect does not automatically verify your choice of mitigation type.